-Baker Hughes, a GE company (formerly known as Bear Newco, Inc.) (the Company, BHGE, we, us, or our), was formed along with its wholly owned subsidiary, Bear MergerSub, Inc., a Delaware corporation (Merger Sub), on October 28, 2016, for the purpose of facilitating the combination of Baker Hughes Incorporated, a Delaware corporation (Baker Hughes), and the oil and gas business (GE O&G) of General Electric Company (GE).
-BHGE is a world-leading, fullstream oilfield technology provider that has a unique mix of equipment and service capabilities.
+Baker Hughes, a GE company, LLC, a Delaware limited liability company (the Company, BHGE LLC, we, us, or our) and the successor to Baker Hughes Incorporated, a Delaware corporation (Baker Hughes) is a fullstream oilfield technology provider that has a unique mix of equipment and service capabilities.
 We conduct business in more than 120 countries and employ over 65,000 employees.